 By the way, let me give you some good advice.
 On the first day of school, you've got to be real careful where you sit.
-You walk into the classroom and just plunk your stuff down on any old desk and the next thing you know the teacher is saying -
+You walk into the classroom and just plunk your stuff down on any old desk and the next thing you know the teacher is saying - I HOPE YOU ALL LIKE WHERE YOU'RE SITTING, BECAUSE THESE ARE YOUR PERMANENT SEATS.

-So in this class, I got stuck with Chris Hosey in front of me and Lionel James behind me.
+So in this class, I got stuck with Chris Hosey in front of me and Lionel James at the back of me.
 Jason Brill came in late and almost sat to my right, but luckily I stopped that from happening at the last second.